Chapter 17: Fangs of Chaos

-A fight breaks out, and Raven knocks something a pyramid-shaped materia off of Sears, who retrieves it in time to keep it from Shotgun, saying it’s none of her business.
+A fight breaks out, and Raven knocks a pyramid-shaped materia off of Sears, who retrieves it in time to keep it from Shotgun, saying it’s none of her business.
 The two of them carry on, fighting more and more Ravens as they go.
 I’m not fundamentally opposed to multiple fights with Ravens in this level, but could we have mixed up their formation or something?
 Maybe have three of lower level instead of another group of two at the same level?
 No?
 Finally, Sears asks what the hell is going on in AVALANCHE, and Sears says that Fuhito has basically taken over.
 His real plan is to wipe out all life on the planet, figuring it will give the Lifestream a chance to recover, both in that it will all be in one place, and in that no one will be around to run the reactors any longer.

-Sears says the key to Fuhito’s plan is a Materia embedded in Elfé’s hand, something that you’ll recall was something Hojo thought was impossible… as a result of his experiments on the people of Kalm, including the part where he assumed Elfé/Felicia died as a result of sticking Materia in her hand!
+Sears says the key to Fuhito’s plan is a Materia embedded in Elfé’s hand, something that you’ll recall was something Hojo thought was impossible… a conclusion he reached during his experiments on the people of Kalm, including the part where he assumed Elfé/Felicia died as a result of sticking Materia in her hand!
 It seems that he really did bind her to the Materia, essentially a modern-day Ki from FFLII, though significantly less of a White Mage.
 This is the reason she’s been able to stand up to Sephiroth, and it looks like her potential is even higher, and Fuhito has been looking for a way to activate it for some time now.
 Sears notes that the pyramid-shaped Materia he has is identical to Elfé’s, though where he got it or what he plans to do, he doesn’t yet say, simply that he wants to protect Elfé at any cost.

 But wait.
-Not to be garish, but… Hojo thought Felicia was dead, so he left the nearly-unique Materia he stuck in her hand get carted off with her corpse?
+Not to be garish, but… Hojo thought Felicia was dead, so he left the nearly-unique Materia he stuck in her hand to get carted off with her corpse?

 Sears asks Shotgun why she works for Shinra, and talks about how they murdered his parents and left him to be raised by bandits.
-Shotgun never really answers the question, as the scene really serves to deliver Sears’ backstory and not to introduce moral ambi… wait, what’s it called when you’re clearly working for the bad guy?
+Shotgun never really answers the question, as the scene really serves to deliver Sears’ backstory and not to introduce moral ambi… wait, what’s the equivalent of “moral ambiguity” when you’re clearly working for the bad guy?
 The writers probably don’t know her reasons either, as is often the case in these “working for the bad guy” narratives.
 As for Sears, his backstory is a lot like Rod (Male)’s: he worked as a bandit until he was caught in the act and then joined the organization that caught him.
 I wonder if Rod says anything to that effect if he’s the one you control here?
 I doubt it, because Ririn includes a variant scene like that in a later part of the playthrough, but doesn’t do so here, so it probably doesn’t exist.